rubrikinc/mosaic-ansible-installer/docs/quick-start.md

 ## Configuration

-1. Deploy 1, 3 or 5 CentOS or Ubuntu nodes to act as the Datos IO nodes.
+1. Deploy 1, 3 or 5 CentOS, Red Hat Enterprise Linux, Ubuntu, Amazon Linux or Amazon Linux 2 nodes to act as the Datos IO nodes.
 2. Verify that the DataIO nodes have a non-root filesystem mounted with 300+GB of space.
 This will be used for the Datos IO user home directory and installation files.
 3. Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on the host that will run the installation scripts.
     * This should not be the Datos IO nodes.